Choose Pre-Med: The Path to a Becoming a Doctor

 Scholarships Available

-Reach out for guidance by submitting a major interest form if you are interested in a career in medicine.
+As you explore your options, be sure to use our guide to applying for scholarships and grants.
+You can also receive guidance by submitting a major interest form if you are interested in a career in medicine.
 Submit the form on our website to get started.
 And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!